jhell85/Capstone/layout&goals.md

     - bets that are still waiting to be accepted by another user
 5. Check completed bets that have and haven't been paid out
 6. Wall of Shame
+## Data Model
+1. Users
+    - Name
+    - email
+    - rating (5 star rating system )
+    - profile picture
+    - bio
+    - Open bets the user is involved in
+        - Bets that another user have and haven't been accepted by another user
+2. Bets
+    -